devmfc/debian-on-amlogic/README.md

 ### Exceptions
 **A95XF2:** bluetooth (MT7668) will not work, wifi does work
 **X96 Max Plus Q2:** Wifi (qca6174) is slow/lagging for small transfers
-**X96X4:** wifi sometimes will not come up (seems to be some power issue with the box itself).
-HDMI does not really work, but with the use of simpleframebuffer there is a console.
+**X96X4:** HDMI does not really work, but with the use of simpleframebuffer there is a console.

 ### Not tested but will probably work
 - cec